THE EDH MULTIVERSE

 The included format interpretations are examples

-The boxes marking "~cEDH", "~High Power Casual EDH", "~Casual EDH" and "~Tolerant Casual EDH" are meant as a starting point and not as the correct definitions of these ballparks.
-The user is encouraged to define their own preferred format interpretations to play in by drawing their own lines.
+The boxes marking "~cEDH", "~High Power Casual EDH", "~Casual EDH" and "~Grindy Casual EDH" are meant as a starting point and not as the correct definitions of these ballparks.
+Users are encouraged to define their own preferred format interpretations by drawing their own lines.

 All EDH interpretations are considered viable